Hong Kong Japanese Pop Culture Stores Re-Visited

 There's another Sogo in Tsim Sha Tsui but don't bother with that outlet as it only sells mainstream fashion and travel goods.

-To access level 11, you'll need a "membership card" which you can get by simply filling in your name and email address at the escalator.
+Some time after writing this guide in early 2018, they started to require "membership cards" to access level 11 and beyond.
+You can get one immediately simply by filling in your name and email address on a form at the escalator where a staff member is posted.
 You can also install their store app but I haven't tried that method yet.

 Don Don Donki